ui5-community/wdi5/docs/usage.md

 ### asObject

+(insert proper docs here :) )
+(original:
-Every call of an UI5 method, which is under the hood execued via `executeConrolMehtod`, which retuns an object aka. as type `clientSide_ui5Response` contains an uuid as reference to the object saved in the browser at `window.wdi5.objectMap`.
-This object can be used later again by calling `browser.asObject(uuid)`.
+Every call of an UI5 method, which is under the hood execued via `executeControlMehtod`, which retuns an object aka. as type `clientSide_ui5Response` contains an uuid as reference to the object saved in the browser at `window.wdi5.objectMap`.
+This object can be used later again by calling `browser.asObject(uuid)`.)

 ## Control selectors